kccqzy/QCL/README.md

 QCL:

 ```
-# Abstract tuples are not eagerly evaluated.
+# Abstract tuples are not automatically evaluated.
+It is not evaluated here.
 abstract {
   abstract a,
   assert (a % 2 == 0),